 Each week they have spellings to learn at home although in Reception, the literacy homework consists of phonic related activities.
-Resources from a number of schemes are used and these include ‘Letters and Sounds’ and ‘Jolly Phonics’.

 Opportunities for activities directly linked to learning in ‘Speaking and Listening’ are identified in both medium and short term planning.
 They include:

 Children are usually grouped according to ability and tasks are differentiated accordingly.
 The classroom is organised to allow for a variety of whole class, ability group work, year group work, mixed ability, paired and individual work, where appropriate.
 Children are encouraged to work both independently as well as collaboratively.
 Problem solving is taught across all mathematical areas and the children have opportunities to investigate their mathematical ideas and theories.
 They often apply their mathematical skills across the other curriculum subjects.
 Discussion plays an important part in all aspects of mathematical teaching and is central to developing a mathematical vocabulary.
-ICT is also used regularly to support and extend learning.
+IT is also used regularly to support and extend learning.

 The school uses as wide and varied a range of teaching and learning styles as possible so different types of learners are catered for.
 The methods chosen may also depend on the content and requirements of the topic.
 Pupils will work as a whole class, in groups, pairs and individually on investigations, both at first hand and by research from secondary sources such as the school library, reference material, use of the internet, discussion and project work.
 Science is mainly taught as a topic but it is also taught as a cross-curricular subject.